TRANSPORTATION OR TRANSFORMATION?

 Let him who does wrong continue to do wrong; let him who is vile continue to be vile; let him who does right continue to do right; and let him who is holy continue to be holy.
 (Revelation 22:11)

-The second aspect has to do with the citizens of the Kingdom.
-When the Lord returns there will we a worldwide revival that will bring the nations of the earth to the members of the Church.
+- The second aspect involves the citizens of the Kingdom.
+When the Lord returns, there will we a worldwide revival that will bring the nations of the earth to the members of the Church.

 Nations will come to your light, and kings to the brightness of your dawn.
 (Isaiah 60:3)